thghost75/chromaticaberration/README.md

 - `index.html` - App layout
 - `styles.css` - Visual styling
 - `app.js` - Image processing, controls, loupe, and download logic

-## Deploying

-This is a static site and can be deployed on:

-- Netlify
-- GitHub Pages
-- Vercel
-- Any static web host

-For Netlify, use the project root as the publish directory and leave the build command blank.

 ## Notes